lunfardo314/lunfardo314.github.io/README.md

 Proxima is a **Nakamoto-permissionless, multi-leader, block-less, governance-less UTXO-DAG–based distributed ledger**.
 Its core innovation is **cooperative consensus**.

 There are no blocks, no proposers, no validators, and no global mempool.
 Every token holder writes the ledger through deterministic validity constraints.
 This restores write access as a universal right rather than a privilege gated by miners, committees, leader elections, or validator roles.
 The protocol is largely defined by transaction validity rules alone.
+Raw transaction is the only type of message exchanged between peers while seeking consensus.

 Consensus resolves conflicting ledger updates — double-spends.
 It arises through selfish yet cooperative DAG building, where users through nodes extend a shared UTXO graph and collectively gravitate toward the branch whose coverage dominates the DAG.
 Inflation incentives ensure continuous participation: every transaction generates new tokens proportional to the funds moved.